 The workbooks and required assignments are referred to as the “portfolio”.
 It is preferred that the portfolio be completed electronically.
 After the weekend clinic, you need to submit your portfolio to the LF for evaluation.
 You have 12 months to complete it.
+However, it is recommended that you complete the work soon after the clinic so that the information is fresh in your mind.

 If you are an experienced archer and know your way around equipment maintenance and are able to instruct others, then you may be interested in starting at Instructor of Intermediate.
 This is the equivalent of the old level two certification.
-The Instructor Intermediate course does not cover MED, however MED is a requirement prior to being certified.

 Workbooks and reference manuals for both Instructor-Beginner and Instructor-Intermediate can be found in the Course Materials section below.